OpenSourceProtogenCollection/flexOS/README.md

 Suit:

-- Materials: Waiting to order fur, ordering thermoforming plastic, brainstorming helmet decisions
+- Materials: Fur ordered, waiting on quote for thermoforming plastic, waiting on 3D model commission before ordering from Kaiborg

-- Assembly: Not started
+- Assembly: DTD assembled.
+Feetpaws foamed, might still tweak some stuff on them.

-Wiki: Working on updating RasPi documentation
+Wiki: Should be up-to-date.

 # Requirements
 ## Hardware
-- WS2812B boards
+- WS2812B boards (or other FastLED-compatible LED matrices)
 	- I recommend 8x8 grids for cheeks and shoulders, 16x16 grids for legs, and 8x32 grids (x2) for visors
 	- These can be found cheaply on AliExpress, but you can buy the more power-efficient versions from Adafruit
 - Power sources